bitfocus/companion-module-generic-dataentry/companion/HELP.md

   This action may be useful if you are using automatic enter by timeout and you want to cancel the currently running timer.
 Imagine you want to set the data from Companion so that there is a starting point.
 Later you want to be able to just complete the prefilled data with data insertion and you want to enter that by timer.
 Now you can either disable the timeout, set the data and then enable timeout again or you can set the data and cancel the now running timeout.
 * Set Enter criteria
   change enter criteria on the fly, this will be stored in configuration
+	Beware that if you change the enter criteria and an automatic enter would have to take place according to the new criteria deriberately no enter is triggered.
 * Set format
   change the formatting on the fly, this will be stored in configuration
+	If you are using automatic enter by lenght of the formatted value, beware that changing the format could result in a formatted value which now would reach your length, but this action deliberately does not trigger an automatic enter.

 ### Feedbacks